wallarm/ingress-plus/examples/ssl-services/README.md

 # SSL Services Support

-To load balance an application that requires HTTPS with NGINX Ingress controllers, you need to add the **nginx.org/ssl-services** annotation to your Ingress resource definition.
-The annotation specifies which services are SSL services.
+To enable HTTPS or gRPC over SSL when connecting to the endpoints of services, you need to add the **nginx.org/ssl-services** annotation to your Ingress resource definition.
+The annotation specifies which services require SSL.
 The annotation syntax is as follows:

 ```
 nginx.org/ssl-services: "service1[,service2,...]"
 ```